fedoumoffical/Fimfeo-my-assembler/README.md

-# Fimfeo 1.0
+# Update Fimfeo 2.0!
-Its my first assembler on c++
+The fimfeo is updated!
-code.feo Necessarily download, you can edit the code.feo Please download the Fimfeo with Release
+Im added more commands, and edit the commands, it will be more difficult, but im added the comments